Let’s talk about elephant rides and shows at African Lion Safari

-We just released a new report, ‘The show can’t go on’ highlighting the suffering behind visitor interactions, including elephant rides and shows at African Lion Safari.
+Our report, ‘The show can’t go on’ highlights the suffering behind visitor interactions, including elephant rides and shows at African Lion Safari.

 It is possible to educate about elephants and conservation without forcing them to give rides and shows.
 We are asking African Lion Safari to end the use of elephants for rides and shows as it is unnatural, can be a significant source of stress for the animals and is dangerous as this latest incident has shown.
 Asian or African elephants would never let you near them in the wild let alone on top of them naturally and must be trained to fear people, in order to accept a human rider or to obey commands.